PreistlyPython/yt_func/README.md

   yt.update_and_save("dogs_2.0.csv", "dogs.csv")

-This will add 10 more videos using the same exact subjects from the earlier run.
+This will add 10 more videos using the same exact subjects from the earlier run, with an optional KWARG parameter to specify number of videos.